nicojourdain/nicojourdain.github.io/students_dir/students_netcdf_cdo.md

 cdo remapcon,mygrid file_in.nc file_out.nc  # conservative 1st order interpolation
 ```
+In this example, the curvilinear grid type means that this is a 2d grid, which is not necessarily regular in longitude, latitude.

 It is also possible to specify which variables to interpolate, and to define the input grid in a file (input_grid) rather than interpretting it from the input netcdf file:
 ```shell
 cdo remapcon,mygrid -selname,var1,var2 -setgrid,input_grid file_in.nc file_out.nc
 ```

+See [this example](https://forge.ipsl.jussieu.fr/nemo/wiki/Users/SetupNewConfiguration/cdo-interpolation) for interpolation onto a NEMO grid.